 Set specific, measurable goals by carefully reading your performance reviews at work or asking trusted friends and colleagues for constructive criticism.
 This can help you to both identify key areas of improvement for goal setting and areas of strength to highlight on your resume and in interviews.
 You can prioritize which soft skills to work on based on those that you need to get a certain job or move up in a career you already have.

-You can find several resources to help you learn tactics for improving the soft skills you want to focus on like books, podcasts or online classes.
-While some require payment, many are free of cost and can be accessed at any time.
-You might try out a few different types of resources to see which are best for your learning style.
+There are a variety of resources—such as books, podcasts or online classes—that can help you learn tactics for improving specific soft skills.
+While some require payment, many are free and accessible at any time.
+You might try a few different resources to see which are best for your learning style.

 Showcasing your soft skills can be useful when looking and applying for jobs, in an interview or in your daily work.
 If you are looking for work, you can highlight your soft skills on your resume and in your cover letter.